"Sept. 30, 2013 -- A deadly, homemade drug known as krokodil may have made its way from Russia to the U.S.

 Drug Abuse And Dependence

 Methadone is a mu-agonist opioid with an abuse liability similar to other opioid agonists and is a Schedule II controlled substance.
-Methadone and other opioids used in analgesia have the potential for being abused and are subject to criminal diversion [see WARNINGS AND PRECAUTIONS].
+Methadone can be abused and is subject to misuse, addiction, and criminal diversion [see WARNINGS AND PRECAUTIONS].

 All patients treated with opioids for pain management require careful monitoring for signs of abuse and addiction, since use of opioid analgesic products carries the risk of addiction even under appropriate medical use.